by Bill McBride on 8/10/2016 10:11:00 AM

 From the BLS: Job Openings and Labor Turnover Summary

-There were 3.9 million job openings on the last business day of June, little changed from May, the U.S. Bureau of Labor Statistics reported today.
-The hires rate (3.1 percent) and separations rate (3.0 percent) also were little changed in June. ...The following graph shows job openings (yellow line), hires (dark blue), Layoff, Discharges and other (red column), and Quits (light blue column) from the JOLTS.
+The number of job openings was little changed at 5.6 million on the last business day of June, the U.S. Bureau of Labor Statistics reported today.> ...The following graph shows job openings (yellow line), hires (dark blue), Layoff, Discharges and other (red column), and Quits (light blue column) from the JOLTS.

 This series started in December 2000.

 Note: The difference between JOLTS hires and separations is similar to the CES (payroll survey) net jobs headline numbers.
 This report is for June, the most recent employment report was for July.